chaintope/electrs-tapyrus/doc/usage.md

 For more details, see http://docs.electrum.org/en/latest/tor.html.

 ### Sample Systemd Unit File

-If you use [the **experimental** Debian repository](https://github.com/chaintope/electrs-tapyrus/blob/master/doc/usage.md#cnative-os-packages), you should skip this section, as the appropriate systemd unit file is installed automatically.

 You may wish to have systemd manage electrs so that it's "always on."
 Here is a sample unit file (which assumes that the tapyrusd unit file is `tapyrusd.service`):